shopsys/shopsys/docs/cookbook/extending-product-list.md

 # Extending Product List

-If you want add more information to product lists, you need to do a little bit more than [extending an entity](./adding-new-attribute-to-an-entity.md).
+If you want to add more information to product lists, you need to do a little bit more than [extending an entity](./adding-new-attribute-to-an-entity.md).
 That is because the frontend product lists leverage [the read model concept](../model/introduction-to-read-model.md), i.e. special view objects are used instead of common Doctrine entities in the Twig templates.

-This cookbook describes how to extend the frontend product lists with step by step instructions.
+This cookbook describes how to extend the frontend product lists with step-by-step instructions.

 ## Display a brand name in a product view on the product list

 ### 1. Extend `ListedProductView` class and add a new attribute.

-The class encapsulates the data that are needed for displaying products on FE product lists.
+The class encapsulates the data needed for displaying products on FE product lists.
-We want to display a brand name for each product so we need to add the attribute to the class.
+We want to display a brand name for each product, so we must add the attribute to the class.

 ```php
 declare(strict_types=1);